Woodlands Community Board

 Woodlands Community is governed by a volunteer board of charity trustees.

-Our trustees are local residents and are responsible for making strategic decisions about where we focus our activity to achieve the best results for Woodlands.
-They also ensure that the organisation and its finances are well managed.
+Our trustees are local residents and volunteers who are responsible for making strategic decisions about where we focus our activity to best support our local community.
+They also ensure that the organisation and its finances are well-managed.
 We currently have 8 charity trustees:

 Michael Weatherhead (chair)